 Something to keep in mind when planning your trip to Salem, especially in the month of October is that this time of year is peak season and many people book their Salem hotels a year in advance!
 Salem is a smaller destination so booking options are a little more limited.

-If you want to stay in Salem, book in advance.
+If you want to stay in Salem, book in advance and be sure to check out our full guide for where to stay in Salem plus a few convenient Boston recommendations.
 If you’re like us and waited a little too late to book your stay – don’t worry!
 Boston is close enough to stay and only a 35-minute drive or train ride away.

 Some things to keep in mind if you do stay in Boston.
 If you are going to drive be aware that parking may be difficult in Salem.
 We used rideshare apps to drop us off and used the MTBA commuter train.

 Salem Station is on the Newburyport/Rockport Line and is really easy to use.
 A one-way ticket is $8.00 departing from North Station.
 If you’re using this option, you will want to stay in the Boston neighborhoods of West End or North End so that you’re just a short walk to the North End Station.

 (Something to keep in mind if you stay in Boston and commute to Salem – there are so many incredible restaurants in the North End as it’s home to Boston’s Little Italy as well as many amazing things to do in the North End that are worth checking out if you stay here!)

 Here are a few suggestions of where to stay in Salem, if you can plan well enough in advance (you should check anyway just in case there are cancellations) as well as spots in Boston.
 And if you do stay in Boston, be sure to check out our 3 day itinerary for Boston and enjoy some of the best things to see and do in Boston while you’re at it!